The effect of boundary conditions on mixing of 2D Potts models at discontinuous phase transitions: Introduction

 On $\mathbb Z^2$, substantial recent progress has been made in understanding the Potts and random cluster phase transitions in $\beta$ and $p$, respectively.
 On that geometry, the critical $p_c(q) = 1-e^{-\beta_c}$ was identified \cite{BeDu12} for all $q\geq 1$ with the self-dual point $p_\sd(q)= \frac {\sqrt q}{1+\sqrt q}$.
 It was shown in~\cite{DST15} that for $q\leq 4$, the phase transition is continuous (there is a unique infinite-volume Gibbs measure at $\beta_c(q)$) whereas for $q>4$, the phase transition is discontinuous ~\cite{DGHMT16} (there are $q+1$ extremal infinite-volume Gibbs measures corresponding to $q$ ordered phases and an additional disordered phase).
 In the latter case, the phase asymmetry at the critical point is expected to induce order-order and order-disorder surface tensions (known rigorously for $q$ large~\cite{LMMRS91,MMRS91}).
 In the present work we study the relationship between the order-disorder surface tension and the effect of boundary conditions on mixing times (time to reach equilibrium) for the critical 2D Potts model.

 Specifically, we study the Swendsen--Wang dynamics~\cite{SW87}, a non-local Markov chain suggested in the physics literature as a fast MCMC sampler of the Potts model, as it switches between the different ordered phases (low-temperature bottlenecks) by moving through the FK representation of the Potts model using the Edwards--Sokal coupling.
 The authors of~\cite{GL16a} analyzed the mixing times of the Swendsen--Wang dynamics at $\beta_c(q)$ on subsets of $\mathbb Z^2$ as the parameter $q$ varied.
 In \cite{GL16a}, polynomial and quasipolynomial upper bounds independent of the boundary conditions were proved for $q\leq 4$.
-When $q>4$, $\tmix \geq \exp(cn)$ held only for the torus (where the dynamics is still slowed by the free energy barrier between the disordered phase and the $q$ ordered phases), while with free or red boundary conditions and large $q$, the authors proved that $\tmix \leq \exp(n^{o(1)})$.
+When $q>4$, it was shown that $\tmix \geq \exp(cn)$ on the $n\times n$ torus (where the dynamics is slowed by the free energy barrier between the disordered phase and the $q$ ordered phases), while on the $n\times n$ box with free or red boundary conditions and large $q$, the authors proved that $\tmix \leq \exp(n^{o(1)})$.

 This sensitivity to boundary conditions is in analogy to the sensitivity of mixing to boundary conditions in the low-temperature Ising Glauber dynamics, where for low enough temperatures, the plus-minus surface tension is very well understood \cite{DKS} via cluster expansion.
-There, in $\mathbb Z^2$, the first sub-exponential bound of $\tmix \leq \exp(n^{\frac 12+o(1)})$ was obtained in~\cite{Martinelli94} for all sufficiently low temperatures under plus-boundary.
-This was improved to $\tmix\leq \exp(n^{o(1)})$ in~\cite{MaTo10} and subsequently to all $\beta>\beta_c$ and $\tmix\leq n^{O(\log n)}$ in \cite{LMST13}.
+There, in $\mathbb Z^2$, the first sub-exponential bound of $\tmix \leq \exp(n^{\frac 12+o(1)})$ was obtained in~\cite{Martinelli94} for all sufficiently low temperatures under plus boundary.
+This was improved to $\tmix\leq \exp(n^{o(1)})$ in~\cite{MaTo10} and subsequently to $\tmix\leq n^{O(\log n)}$ for all $\beta>\beta_c$ in~\cite{LMST13}; it is believed to be of order $n^2$, governed by motion by mean-curvature~(cf.~\cite{FisherHuse87}).
 However, at $\beta_c$, all known bounds are independent of the boundary conditions; in fact, it is believed that $\tmix \asymp n^{z}$ for some universal constant $z$.
 Such behavior should hold through $q\leq 4$.
 (See, e.g.,~\cite{GL16a,GL16b} for a more extensive account of related literature.)